 We’ve launched in Ethiopia

 The church plays an important role in conservation in Ethiopia.
 Many churches in Ethiopia practice forest conservation around the church site.
 Visible from Google Maps are large circular patches of forest in otherwise barren locations.
-These typically surround churches, where Creation Care is a part of one’s spiritual practice.
+These typically surround churches, where creation care is a part of one’s spiritual practice.

 We’ve seen a lot of growth in the Plant With Purpose family

 Plant With Purpose opened three new fundraising hubs around 2015 and 2016.
 These opened in Houston, Chicago, and San Francisco, to reach out to the surrounding regions.
-We hired three regional representatives who helped strengthen relationships with supporters, churches, and foundations.
+We hired three regional representatives who help strengthen relationships with supporters, churches, and foundations.

 As a result of this, and other efforts, we’ve seen a plethora of new partners join the Plant With Purpose community in recent years.
 These new partnerships have helped us grow from being a small effort, to a global movement of renewal.